porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select/select.design.md

 Use a default selection, if possible or a placeholder option, such as “Select…” if no default is available.

 ### Prompt Text
-Keep the prompt text in view while the dropdown list is open.
+Keep the prompt text in view while the select list is open.
 The selection description, reminds the user what he has just selected.

 ### Sorting
 Use common sort order for menu items (Frequency of use, alpha or numeric).